 tables based on the app's bundle identifier, with periods converted to

 underscores, and a platform name appended to the end.

 For example, data for an app with the ID

 com_google_test_ANDROID.
 This batch table is updated once every day.
 If

 you enable Crashlytics BigQuery streaming export, Firebase Crashlytics

 data will also be streamed in realtime to

-Each row in a table represents an event that occurred in the app, including both fatal and non-fatal errors.
+Each row in a table represents an event that occurred in the app, including crashes, non-fatal errors, and ANRs.

 Enable Crashlytics BigQuery streaming export